sneakerhax/Arsenal/Cloud/AWS/listing_all_ip_addresses_cli.md

 aws ec2 describe-instances --region <region> --query="Reservations[].Instances[].PublicIpAddress" | jq -r ".[]"
 ```

-Use the AWS CLI to list all ip addresses on ec2 instances in a certain reqion.
+Use the AWS CLI to list all ip addresses on ec2 instances in a certain region.
 The piping to jq is optional

 ## References
 * https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html